EverScriptLang/EverScript/readme.md

 <br>

-# Features that aren't added yet but I am considering on adding
+# Features that aren't added yet, but I am considering on adding

 - Private methods;
 - Abstract classes and methods;